Important Disclosure — Please Read

 Buying your first home involves more steps than most people anticipate.
 From securing financing to navigating legal documents, the process can feel overwhelming without a clear picture of what's coming.

 Understanding each stage ahead of time reduces stress and helps you make more confident decisions.
-This guide breaks the entire journey into nine steps, from your first pre approval meeting all the way through to receiving your keys.
+This guide breaks the entire journey into nine steps, from your first pre-approval meeting all the way through to receiving your keys.

 Step1